Feeding Quaker Oatmeal to Babies | Full Oatmeal Guide (+ Recipes)

 Homemade Baby Oatmeal Cereal

-1. Heat breast milk or liquid formula over medium heat on the stove.
-While waiting for the milk to heat, add some old-fashioned rolled oats to a blender, and grind them to a flour-like consistency before stirring them into the heated milk.
+2. While waiting for the milk to heat, add some old-fashioned rolled oats to a food processor, and grind them to a flour-like consistency before stirring them into the heated milk.

 When To Stop Feeding Baby Cereal

-When Can Babies Have Regular Oatmeal?
+When Babies Can Have Regular Oatmeal

 Once your baby can chew and cope with chunkier textures (normally between 9 and 12 months), then regular rolled oats oatmeal can be served safely to them without needing to grind the flakes in a food processor.